fcangialosi/viki-kati/README.md

 watching.

-If you're interested in helping out, please shoot me an email at frank@cs.umd.edu.
+If you're interested in helping out, please shoot me an email at frankc@csail.mit.edu.
 If you have any features to suggest or bugs that you've found, please open an issue on GitHub.